smpetersgithub/babelfish-for-aurora-postgresql/README.md

 This GitHub repository hosts scripts pertinent to Babelfish for Aurora PostgreSQL.

+This repository assumes you understand Babelfish for Aurora PostgreSQL and the Compass utility for accessing compatibility.

 ----------------------------

 Here is a listing of all files and directories.
 This list may not be up to date.